Many production lines equipped with sensors continue to function in these Corona times

 The previous article discussed the reduction in energy costs by using inline sensors.
 The savings in energy consumption by using inline sensors can be easily quantified making it an important selling point.
 Next to this advantage, the Covid-19 pandemic made clear what the importance of in-line sensors means in production lines and which impact it has on the work floor.

-Many production lines equipped with sensors continue to function in these Corona times.
 The 24/7 process monitoring can continue without being affected by the governmental decisions.
 Less laboratory work is needed, as there is no need, as in conventional quality control (QC) for sampling, sample preparation and lab analysis.
 Lesser people near the food processing enhance the food safety and social distancing.

 Based on the obtained results, the process can be optimized through computer communication to meet the required quality standards, reduction of energy consumption and increasing the production capacity where possible.
 With this optimized functionality there is lesser waste, longer production cycles and improved safety.